sifive/wake/share/doc/wake/basic_wake_tutorial.md

 A function should be defined using the keyword `def`.
 Simple function definition takes the form `def <function name> <parameter list> = <expression>`

 We cannot specify explicitly the return type and type of the parameters.
-Usually when the function body is of multi-line the return value is specified by the last line in the function.
+When the function body is of multi-line the return value is specified by the last line in the function.

 Functions can be defined with the keyword `global` which makes the function to be accessed outside the file where it is being defined.

 We can arbitrarily deeply put `def` inside another `def`.
 The internal `def` is bound to the function itself and cannot be accesible outside the function.

-Note: The only thing you can define functions are using `def` keyword.
-In wake we deal everything with functions.
+Note: The only thing you can define are functions using `def` keyword.
+In wake we do everything with functions.

 #### Few operators that work on Integer data type
 * `+` Addition Operator